Frequently asked questions (FAQs)

 Will my data be kept confidential?

-All information that we collect will be kept strictly confidential and will be stored at the National Institute for Health Research Nottingham Hearing Biomedical Research Unit (NIHR Nottingham Hearing BRU).
+All information that we collect will be kept strictly confidential and will be stored at the National Institute for Health Research Nottingham Biomedical Research Centre (NIHR Nottingham BRC).
 All data stored electronically will be password protected.
 Data will be made anonymous using unique participant identity codes that will not include your name or address.
 Only the project staff will have access to your information, although there may be occasions when this information is looked at by regulatory authorities or ethics committees to check that the study is being carried out correctly.
 Authorised personnel from Nottingham University Hospitals NHS Trust may also require access to the study information for the purposes of research and development monitoring.
 In reporting the study at conferences or in publication, all individual test results will be anonymous.

 What happens to the results of a research study?